marberi/100days/README.md

 Watched [Yann Lecun](https://www.youtube.com/watch?v=U2mhZ9E8Fk8) talk and some other videos.
 Not quite sure which right now.

 # Day 150 [2019-06-20]
 Was reading up on multi-task learning.
 The [MTL blog post](http://ruder.io/multi-task/) was among the more interesting.
 My need is slighty different than others, since I want to optimally combine training with simulations and data.

+# Day 151 [2019-06-21]
+Worked on finding different ways to characterize the quality provided by the network.
+In addition to having good measurements, we are also interested in finding ways to select the 50% galaxies with the best performance.
+I tested using some more classical methods on the network output.
+Applying the selection gives a better results, but I had hoped for a larger improvement.
+I started reading up on how to use networks themself to rank results.